apache/iceberg/docs/docs/daft.md

 ```

 ```
-WARNING:root:IcebergScanOperator(default.nyc.taxis) has Partitioning Keys: [PartitionField(vendor_id#Int64, src=vendor_id#Int64, tfm=Identity)] but no partition filter was specified.
-This will result in a full table scan.
 ╭───────────┬─────────┬───────────────┬─────────────┬────────────────────╮
 │ vendor_id ┆ trip_id ┆ trip_distance ┆ fare_amount ┆ store_and_fwd_flag │
 │ ---       ┆ ---     ┆ ---           ┆ ---         ┆ ---                │